mipayne/readability_project/README.md

 level up and down the readability of stories

+analyz_meaning_of_sentences:
+-uses nltk to get code to recognize sentences as correct or incorrect -attempts to fix synonym problem where new sentences are syntactically correct but don't make sense.

 story_categories:
 -prints out what words are found in books in grade level 1.2 -prints out what words are found in books in grade level 1.3 but not found in 1.2